 If the trip is canceled prior to departure, a 100% refund will be given.
 This may include but is not limited to: not making the minimum group size, travel and/or activity logistics, environmental conditions, staffing and other issues inherent to working in the outdoors.

-A partial refund will be granted if a participant submits a request prior to 72 hours before the scheduled departure date.
 No refunds will be granted within or after 72 hours of departure.
+A partial refund may be granted if a participant submits a request prior to 72 hours before the scheduled departure date, unless otherwise noted (as when working with third-parties for rental gear, tours, etc. that require advanced payment).
 No refunds will be granted based on participant satisfaction or incomplete excursions as trips may be altered as necessitated by the conditions presented at the time.

 Alcohol & Drugs: There is a zero-tolerance policy regarding the use of or being under the influence of alcohol, illegal and prescription drugs not taken for a current medical condition while participating in UREC events, activities, and classes.
 This is an unacceptable risk to one’s self and to others.